kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 #### Denon AVR serial protocol

-The receiver implements two message protocols.
+The receiver implements two message formats.
 If the `id` is set to `0x80` and destination is `0x00` then payload follows the Denon AVR serial protocol present in Home Theater receivers in form of standard RS232 port and it has [official documentation](http://www.ip-symcon.de/forum/attachment.php?attachmentid=23493&d=1384502367).
 Commands are ASCII with trailing `\r`.
 DRA-F109 implements a small subset of the protocol as it is only stereo amp, but still any documentation is better than nothing.
 Till now I identified the following commands (in [regular expression](http://en.wikipedia.org/wiki/Regular_expression) notation), the list for sure lacks DAB+ messages as I don't have DAB+ broadcast at my place yet:

 * `MV(\d\d)`: Volume set to `$1`.
 * `MUON`: Mute on.